 What if I have a problem, how is QForm supported?

 Forge Technology, Inc. is located near Chicago and is always available by phone, email, or web based meeting.
 QForm is used worldwide and is available in many languages and has been designed with this global market in mind so it was designed to be supported over the Internet.
 QForm has a simple file structure where all of the source data for a simulation are contained within a single file that is small enough to email efficiently as an attachment.
 When QForm tech support or Forge Technology, Inc. receives this file, we will run the simulation exactly as it ran on your computer and we will find and fix the problem.
-Forge Technology also offers onsite training and troubleshooting via phone and GoToMeeting online training and trouble shooting services.
+Forge Technology also offers onsite training and troubleshooting via phone, Zoom, and GoToMeeting online training and trouble shooting services.

 How is simulation software best implemented at my company?
 The outstanding usability of QForm has opened up new possibilities for the implementation of simulation software.
 QForm provides many benefits beyond simply die design optimization.
 It can be used over a local network by a group of people who can share the source data and the results of simulation so QForm is available at as many working places in the company as necessary.
 Click here to see how QForm can be used by various people within an organization to save money and time and improve quality.